 Learning to play, to hold a crayon, to draw, to colour, to create, to ask questions, to listen to answers, all these things and more lay foundations in the life of a child that go towards building a world view.
-By the time a child arrives at school, he or she will already have decided if the world is a safe place or a dangerous one, if it is a place to explore with many questions or if questions are unwelcome.
+By the time a child arrives at school, he or she will already have decided if the world is a safe place or a dangerous one, if it is a place to explore with many questions or if questions are best left unasked.

 In Early Learning programs young enquiring minds discover that learning can be fun and that the world immediately around them is full of wonder.